Dehn twists and invariant classes: Introduction

 The functor $\HH^1(\cdot, G)$ is contravariant and equals the usual first Betti cohomological functor when $G = \C$.
 Let

 be the canonical projection and for a representation $\rho \in \Hom(\pi_1(X),G)$, let $[\rho] = \pr(\rho).$

-Let $\f : \X \to D$ be a holomorphic map, where $\X$ is a K\"ahler manifold and $D \subset \C$ is the unit open disk.
+Let $\f : \X \to D$ be a proper holomorphic map, where $\X$ is a K\"ahler manifold and $D \subset \C$ is the unit open disk.
 Let $D^* = D \setminus \{0\}$.
-If $\f$ has maximum rank over all points of $D^*$ and $\f^{-1}(0)$ has singularitie(s) of normal crossing, then $\f$ is called a {\bf degeneration of K\"ahler manifolds} (or {\bf degeneration} for short).
+If $\f$ has maximum rank over all points of $D^*$ and $\f^{-1}(0)$ has normal crossing singularitie(s), then $\f$ is called a {\bf degeneration of K\"ahler manifolds} (or {\bf degeneration} for short).
 Fix $s \in D^*$ once and for all and let $X = \f^{-1}(s)$.
 This setting gives rise to the Picard-Lefschetz diffeomorphism \cite{C1}

 Let $X_0 = \f^{-1}(0)$.
 Then $\f$ induces a strong deformation retraction $\X \to X_0$.
 This together with the inclusion $X \hookrightarrow \X$ give a map